-It used to be standard hospital procedure to wash babies immediately after birth but today most hospitals recommend waiting at least 8-24 hours before bathing babies after birth.
+It used to be standard hospital procedure to wash babies immediately after birth but today most hospitals recommend waiting at least 8-24 hours before giving your baby’s first bath.

 It can be tempting to want to give your baby a wash to get to that delicious newborn skin underneath the birth goo but there are a number of good reasons why you might consider waiting a few days.

 Around halfway through pregnancy your baby starts to develop a white, waxy coating on his skin, called vernix.
 This coating is made of skin cells and protein, and is multi purpose.
 In utero, it acts as a waterproof barrier to protect your baby’s skin while soaking in amniotic fluid for months.
 Vernix is a natural skin moisturiser which helps protect your baby’s skin from drying out when exposed to air after birth.

 Vernix also smells divine – you know that newborn baby smell you want to bottle?
 Instead of washing it off, rub the vernix in like a skin and let your baby get the benefits of this amazing stuff.
 If you want to remove any blood or meconium smears, you can give your baby a quick wipe with a warm flannel in those areas and save a full bath for later.

 Your Baby’s First Bath #2: Reduces Risk Of Infection

 Vernix is made up of skin cells your baby made early in his development, as well as proteins which prevent common bacterial infections.
 Your baby is born with this natural antibacterial cream on their skin to protect against germs.

 Babies are more likely to be exposed to bacterica such as Staphylocci, Clostridium difficile and E. coli in hospitals.
 These bacteria can cause complications such as pneumonia, meningitis, staph infections, and infections of the digestive system.
 These infections are not rare and can cause death in newborns.